Tejas-H5/MacroRunner/README.md

 </summary>

-> Use `getFile()` to get the currently active file as an `EditableFile` object.The index is zero by default, which points to the target file.An index greater than 0 can be provided to access files that were newly created with `newFile`.
+> Use `getFile()` to get the currently active file as an `EditableFile` object.
+The index is zero by default, which points to the target file.
+An index greater than 0 can be provided to access files that were newly created with `newFile`.

 </details>